NEW: "Laws treat gay and lesbian persons ... in a way that demeans them," judge writes

 Heyburn’s ruling did not specifically address the issue of whether Kentucky must issue marriage licenses to same-sex couples.

 The decision was blasted by Paul Chitwood, executive director-treasurer of the Kentucky Baptist Convention, who described it as both “tragic and disappointing.”

 “As Heyburn declares that the Commonwealth must recognize gay marriages performed in other states, the Constitution of Kentucky is being undermined.
 This decision moves us down the slippery slope toward launching Kentucky into moral chaos and depriving children of their innate need of both a father and a mother.
 I pray the appeals process will honor the Commonwealth’s constitution and protect her children.”

-Same-sex marriage is legal in the District of Columbia and 19 states: California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Washington.
-Massachusetts was the first to make it legal, in 2004.
+Same-sex marriage is legal in 17 U.S states and the District of Columbia: California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Rhode Island, Vermont, and Washington.

-Worldwide, 16 countries -- and parts of Mexico -- also have laws allowing same-sex marriage and domestic partnerships.
+Worldwide, 16 other countries (and parts of Mexico) also have laws allowing same-sex marriage and domestic partnerships.
 Most of the nations are in Europe and South America.

-CNN's Bill Mears and Greg Botelho contributed to this report.
+CNN’s Bill Mears and Kevin Conlon contributed to this report.